-The numbers show that workers need unpaid leave to balance time needed off work to handle personal situations.
+The truth is that workers need unpaid leave to balance time needed off work to handle personal situations.
 Thankfully, some laws mandate employers to approve weeks of unpaid time off in specific circumstances.

-In this article, we’ll cover all you need to know about unpaid time off.
+In this article, we’ll cover all you need to know about unpaid time off (UTO).

 We’ll explain everything from calculating UTO to laws governing unpaid time off.